-3.1 Rockfall experiments
+Rockfall experiments 3.1

-None of the 111 released EOTA111 rocks were capable of breaking a tree or a deadwood log.
-The effect of lying deadwood had an important influence on the observed rockfall dynamics for the investigated weight class summarized in Tab.
-1 and 120 visualized in Fig. 1.b: The mean slope parallel run out distance (MROD) is reduced by 42.1% when comparing the DW to the ORG state of the forest.
+- None of the 111 released EOTA111 rocks were capable of breaking a tree or a deadwood log.
+The effect of lying deadwood had 110 an important influence on the observed rockfall dynamics for the investigated weight class summarized in Tab.
+1 and visualized in Fig. 1.b: The mean slope parallel run out distance (MROD) is reduced by 42.1% when comparing the DW to the ORG state.
 The effect of the removed standing trees between ORG and CLR is visible in the prolongation of the MROD by 17.7%.
-The DW{MROD} reduction is accompanied by an increase of the mean shadow angle DW{α} by 1.3° and 1.4° compared to ORG{α} and CLR{α}.
-The use of standard deviation analysis implies an compliant data set.
-The presented data confirms this assumption, except from the longitudinal deposition pattern for the DW state, based on the normal-distribution test
+The DW{MROD} reduction is accompanied by an increase of the mean shadow angle DW{α} by 1.3° and 1.4° compared to ORG{α} 115 and CLR{α} .
+The similar grouping among the forest configurations is also for the in situ measured data visible: The two-sample - t-test produced significant ($\alpha = 0.05$) differences between the mean run time, the maximal accelerations of the DW state and the corresponding variables of the ORG and CLR states.
+Within ORG and CLR, the differences are not significant within the chosen level.